Skin Cancer Myths and Facts

 Fact: Everyone is at risk for skin cancer, though cases are most prevalent in those with lighter skin.
 People with fair skin are at a higher risk of developing skin cancer, especially fair-skinned individuals with freckles and/or blue eyes and red hair.
-However, because everyone is at risk of developing skin cancer, everyone should take precautions.
+However everyone is at risk of developing skin cancer and should take precautions.
 In fact, though melanoma is less frequently diagnosed among African Americans, Latinos, and Asians than Caucasians, it is more frequently found in late stages and is often fatal for these populations.
-Everyone should seek annual skin cancer screenings with a dermatologist.
+Everyone should seek annual skin cancer screenings with a physician.

 Myth: Tanning salons are a safe alternative to sun tanning without the risk of skin cancer.

 Fact: A tanning bed produces UVA and UVB rays just like the sun.
-UVA (long-wave) rays damage the cell’s DNA and age cells, causing long-term damage such as wrinkles.
-UVB (shortwave) rays are stronger and cause sunburns and direct damage to the cell’s DNA.
 At times, the ultraviolet rays in a tanning bed may even be stronger than those emitted by the sun.
-UV radiation can cause skin damage, and in recent studies, has been linked to melanoma.
+UV radiation can cause skin damage and cancer.

 Myth: Skin cancer is diagnosed only in people who have considerable exposure to the sun’s rays.